RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 ### Dates

-[Updated on: 21 October 2020]
+ [Last updated: 30 October 2020]

-  * The winter semester lecture period starts on 26 October 2020.
+  * The winter semester lecture period started on 26 October 2020.
 This applies to students in higher semesters and master’s degree students.
   * The lecture period for first-year students in bachelor’s degree courses and in state examination study programmes starts on 02 November 2020.
   * Some departments may offer courses for higher-semester students earlier than that.
 Online courses for higher-semester medical students, for example, will start on 19 October.
   * Before the start of the lecture period, there will also be an orientation week for first-year students (ESAG) which will take place exclusively online from 19 to 23 October.